5 16 As A Decimal

 Working with Different Fractions

 The methods described above – long division, calculator use, and understanding place value – can be applied to convert any fraction to a decimal.
-For example, let's consider some other fractions:
+Here's one way to look at it: let's consider some other fractions:

 • 1/4: Using long division or a calculator gives us 0.25.